A game-changer, Some would say.

-“It is a jump towards a different frequency” some would assure.
+Or, it was a jump towards a different frequency, some would assure.

 Whatever happened, happened for a reason, some would preach.

 Regardless, Dec 09, 2017, was a real turning point.
 Life as I knew it, changed for good.

 From spending hours trying to scrape the ice off the windscreen due to a broken demister to waking up in a cold box without a blanket, everything is saved somewhere in my mind and, I presume, it will stay there forever.

 I was going to publish something I drafted for the anniversary, but I had a car accident on the very day and the plan dissolved like every other pre-Dec-09-2017 one.